TheCandidStartup/TheCandidStartup.github.io/_drafts/building-infinisheet-storybook.md

 Sometimes the complex prop is dependent on values of other props.
 By using a custom render function, you can [intercept and modify](https://storybook.js.org/docs/writing-stories/args#args-can-modify-any-aspect-of-your-component) any arg before it gets passed as a prop to the component.

 My `VirtualList` component can be used with a `horizontal` or `vertical` layout.
 Items in a horizontal list need more space.
-Instead of making the user esure they pick a reasonable combination of `layout` and `itemOffsetMapping`, I choose the most appropriate value for the current combination of *Fixed/Variable* and *Horizontal/Vertical*.
+Instead of making the user ensure they pick a reasonable combination of `layout` and `itemOffsetMapping`, I choose the most appropriate value for the current combination of *Fixed/Variable* and *Horizontal/Vertical*.

 ```tsx
 const meta = {